usegalaxy-eu/infrastructure-playbook/roles/dj-wasabi.telegraf/README.md

 and it will be printed in the configuration file.

-There are two properties which are the same, but are used differently.
+There are two properties which are similar, but are used differently.
 Those are:

 * `telegraf_plugins_default`
 * `telegraf_plugins_extra`